Livia-1212/user_management_final/new_features.md

+# This is the Feature requirement
-# New-Feature Built:  🔍 User Search and Filtering
+## New-Feature Built:  🔍 User Search and Filtering

 - **Feature Description:** Implement search and filtering capabilities to allow administrators to easily find and manage users based on various criteria.
 - **User Story:** As an administrator, I want to be able to search for users based on their username, email, role, or other relevant attributes and filter the user list accordingly.